Lygodium japonicum

 -

-Japanese Climbing Fern is terrestrial, subterranean, and creeping.
+Japanese climbing fern is a terrestrial, subterranean, creeping fern in the Schizaeaceae (climbing fern) family.
 It can grow to 90 feet covering shrubs and trees.
-The root system is rhizomatous forming dense mats up to 10 feet deep.
-The spores are dispersed by the wind.
+The root system is rhizomatous and forms a dense mat up to 10 feet deep.
+The spores form along the margins of the lacy fronds and are dispersed by the wind.
 It is evergreen in tropical areas and deciduous in areas with frost.
-This plant is utilized in exterior landscapes in the lower south, and is marginally hardy in protected areas in the Raleigh area.

 Quick ID Hints: